Victor515/Notes/README.md

 # Notes
-This is the place where I collect notes taken outside classrooms
+This is a collection of miscellaneous notes I take from time to time.